A 3D Character Animation Study

 Building the Character in 3D

 I imported the sketch into Blender and continued shaping the character, making design adjustments as I modeled.
-For example, I realised the head felt too small, so I made it larger and more square to better fit the character's personality.
-After finalising the model, I rigged the character and began exploring potential movements and animation ideas based on its form and attitude.
+For example, I realised the head felt too small, so I made it larger and more square to fit the character's personality better.
+After finalizing the model, I rigged the character and began exploring potential movements and animation ideas based on its form and attitude.

 Building the Scene & Animating